 Singapore’s Changi Airport has been named the ‘Best Airport in the World‘ for a whopping 5 years in a row – which is no easy feat!
-And that is due in the most part to the incredible range of attractions and things to do in Changi airport’s 3 interconnected terminals (and the newly opened satellite terminal 4) which can keep even the most frequent of airport travelers entertained for hours.
+And that is due in the most part to the incredible range of attractions and things to do in Changi airport’s 4 interconnected terminals which can keep even the most frequent of airport travelers entertained for hours.
 If you have already visited Changi airport, either as regular passenger on a city break, or have transited through on a layover in Singapore, you will probably be aware of some of the amazing experiences and things to do in Singapore airport.
 And if you haven’t, you are in for a treat!

 Incredible Things To Do in Changi Airport